Marquis de Lafayette

 Celebrating Freemasonry in Colorado since 1881.

 A traditional lodge where friendship and brotherly love are more than just words.
-Join us in the historic Masonic building off the 16th Street Mall in downtown Denver.
+We meet in the historic Masonic building at 16th and Welton in downtown Denver.

 Get In Touch